Cause Marketing Programs + Events // IMVU

 The U.S. vote in 2020 seemed very consequential.
-We determined that we would provide voter resources but remain neutral in terms of endorsing candidates, though we also partnered with the NAACP and presented graphics I designed that showed the diversity of the country, highlighting the vulnerable and consequential issues.
+We determined that we would provide voter resources but remain neutral in terms of endorsing candidates.
+However, we also partnered with the NAACP and presented graphics I designed that showed the country’s diversity, highlighting the vulnerable and consequential issues.

-In addition to helping shape the campaign itself, I designed the graphics, virtual goods and microsite.
-Much of the creative I designed and directed outside this campaign avoided “eye contact” for greater realism and to avoid the ‘selfie’ and/or uncanny valley effect avatars facing out sometimes showed.
-For the VOTE campaign, to strengthen the loud call to action, I used solely eye contact avatars (except for the worried, masked voter on the 2 week post), though with a lot of variation of body language and personality.
+In addition to helping shape the campaign itself, I designed the social media graphics, virtual goods, and microsite.
+Much of the creative I designed and directed outside this campaign avoided “eye contact” for greater realism and to prevent the ‘selfie’ and/or uncanny valley effect avatars facing out sometimes showed.
+For the VOTE campaign, to strengthen the loud call to action, I used eye contact avatars solely (except for the worried, masked voter on the 2 week post), though with a lot of body language variation personality.
 My main vote graphic was inspired by Norman Rockwell’s Four Freedoms, projecting the urgency of a diverse collective affected by the direction set in this election.

-For the virtual goods, I made armbands and “thought balloon” overhead signs as well as t-shirts, so that avatars could carry the message with an outfit of their choosing.
+For the virtual goods, I made armbands and “thought balloon” overhead signs as well as t-shirts so that avatars could carry the message with an outfit of their choosing.
 I also came up with “Your Voice * Your Right” as our slogan, though we made goods with the NAACP’s more confrontational “Our Lives Depend on It” as well.
-I also pushed for and designed Suffragette shirts and sashes for 2020’s centennial celebration, which were included as part of the campaign.
+I also pushed for and designed Suffragette shirts and sashes for 2020’s centennial celebration, which we used for the campaign’s launch.

 VIRTUAL MUSIC FESTIVALS: